The Back Story

 All involved in this adventure have learned a great deal; such as -

-We hope that all who purchase the CD will enjoy the music and understand that the donation will significantly help a student at the St James School.
+May all who purchase the CD enjoy the music and understand that the donation will significantly help a student at the St James Primary School.